Bulk Buy Available

 Produces yellow and white flowers in the cooler months from April to October.
 The drops of nectar in each flower provide a high energy drink for many desert animals including honey-eaters, insects and possums.

 The Desert Bloodwood tree is host to an unusual female insect called a coccid.
 She has no legs, wings or antennae and never leaves her gall.
-Hidden away, she spends her life sucking sap out of the trees veins.
+Hidden away, she spends her life sucking the sap out of the tree's veins.
 The gall that grows on the tree is the coconut, once you have collect the coconut it must be broken open, the insect on the inside is what you eat, the grub contains a lot of moisture and a disinfectant, it is still eaten today.

 Endemic to Western Australia, South West Queensland, Northern New South Wales and the Northern Territory.